New Partners, Co-Parenting & The First Day Of School: Here’s What To Expect From Bump Season 3

 What Is The Air Date?

-Bump Season 3 will premiere on Monday, December 26, 2022 (Boxing Day) on Stan.
-If you're looking to binge the rest of the show before the next season is out, you're in luck, as the first two seasons are available to stream on Stan as well.
+In Australia, Bump Season 3 will premiere on Monday, December 26, 2022 on Stan, with no word yet on a UK release date.
+If you're looking to binge the rest of the show before the next season is out, you're in luck, as the first two seasons are available to stream on BBC iPlayer.

 What Is The Plot?